 Connecting a portable electric generator directly to your household wiring can be deadly.
 A generator that is directly connected to your home's wiring can 'backfeed' into the power lines connected to your home.

 Utility transformers can then increase this lower electrical voltage to thousands of volts.
 That's more than enough to kill a utility lineman making outage repairs many miles away.
-You could also cause expensive damage to utility equipment and your generator.
+You could also cause expensive damage to utility equipment, your home appliances, and your generator.

 Don't plug a portable generator into an electrical outlet in your home or garage.

 If a generator is plugged into your home's electrical circuits, it can still 'backfeed' power into the utility company lines, which can injure or kill utility workers fixing on the downed power lines.

 The correct way to use a generator is to connect a heavy-duty, outdoor-rated power cord to the generator.
 Appliances can then be connected to the power cord, as long as they are in the wattage range that the generator can supply.